 From the Gornergrat railway you can see the Gorner Glacier, which is the second-largest continuous glacial surface in the Alps.
 An advanced trek of around 8 hours leads you to a majestic view of the grand mountains.
 If you’re lucky, you might even spot an adorable alpine hare or two!

 Mostly 2’s: Greenland Ice Sheet

 If you went for mostly 2s, Greenland Ice Sheet should be your next vacation, This coast-to-coast ice sheet has almost entirely shaped how the world views the enormous northern country.
 The ice cap was historically largely uninhabited because Greenlanders preferred to reside on sea ice that provided access to the fertile waters below.

 The Greenland Ice Sheet is becoming a popular destination for tourists looking for recognizable Arctic adventure, due to airplanes, boats, and most crucially, wanderlust.
 A 3-4 hours of ride through the choppy waters on a sturdy steamer, followed by camping on the majestic ice sheet is surely a unique experience.
 You could also get to spot a walrus or two wading by your side when on this ice sheet.
-A perfect option for someone who wants to explore adventure tourism and spend the night on an ice sheet under the open sky, the Greenland Ice sheet is a place that really looks out of the world.

 Mostly 3’s: Glacier Bay